When Does Your Body Stop Producing Collagen?

 - Eat a balanced diet - Include foods rich in protein, vitamin C, zinc, and copper as they support collagen synthesis.

-- Manage stress- High-stress levels produce cortisol hormone that weakens collagen fibers leading to fine lines.
+- Manage stress- High-stress levels produce cortisol hormones that weaken collagen fibers, leading to fine lines.

 You can help maintain or boost collagen stores within your skin's layers, bones, and muscles, in addition to countering age-related conditions like fine lines, wrinkles, stiffness, gut health, nutrient absorption, thinning hair, mobility, gum problems, and premature decay.